TheCaptain989/lidarr-flac2mp3/README.md

 -a "-y -map 0 -c:a aac -b:a 240k -c:v copy" -e m4a --regex '[.][^.]*$'
 ```

 Regular expression syntax is beyond the scope of this document.
 See this [tutorial](https://www.regular-expressions.info/tutorial.html "Regular Expressions Tutorial") for more information.
-Regular expression patterns may be tested [here](http://regexstorm.net/tester "regex tester").
+Regular expression patterns may be tested at [Regex Storm](http://regexstorm.net/tester "regex tester").

 </details>